Why review the best trail running shoes for women?

 Another important factor for you to consider.
 Heel to toe drop is just what it says.
 If you have a heel stack height on a shoe of 28mm and its 20mm on the forefoot then you have a drop of 8mm.
 It’s important to understand what drop is best for you.
 The smaller drop will promote a mid to forefoot strike which is a great way of running.
 A higher drop may promote heel striking which causes a lot of unnecessary impact on the joints and should be avoided where possible.

 Some shoes have a Zero Drop (0mm).
 These are generally great shoes to run in as they promote a more natural running form.
-However, these type of shoes should be phased in gradually as they stretch the Achilles and calf muscles if you are used to ‘normal’ shoes.
+However, these types of shoes should be phased in gradually as they stretch the Achilles and calf muscles if you are used to ‘normal’ shoes.
 Start off gradually and allow your body to get used to the new way of running.

-Then we have the 4mm – 8mm range of shoe.
+Then we have the 4mm – 8mm range of shoes.
 This is the middle of the road as such and is suited to those who run the trails regularly.
 Like the zero drop shoe, they promote a more efficient running style.

 Finally, we have the 8mm to 12mm range.
 Less stress on the calves and are probably better for those just starting out on the trails.
 It has also been said that this type of drop is good if you have suffered from injuries like Plantar Fasciitis – however, having suffered from this, I found that a good quality pair of insoles did the trick and I could still run in 0mm – 8mm shoes easily.